Anand Abhyankar: Personal life

 Abhyankar was born and brought up in Nagpur, Maharashtra.
 He was born in a middle-class family to Moreshwar and Ashadevi on 2 June 1963.
 His father was a labour welfare officer and his mother worked in the Post and Telegraph department.
 Abhyankar did his education till 12th standard from Nagpur and then moved to Pune, Maharashtra.
 He graduated in Commerce from the Garware College.
 He also worked in Bajaj Auto for over two years before turning to acting professionally.

 Death

 Abhyankar died in a car crash on Mumbai-Pune Expressway on 23 December 2012, when his Suzuki Wagon R was hit by a tempo (an Indian 3-wheel vehicle) coming from the opposite direction.
 He was returning to Mumbai after finishing the shoot of his upcoming film Duniyadari.
-Akshay Pendse, his co-star from the TV show Mala Sasu Havi, also died in the same crash.
-He is survived by his wife Anjali, daughter and son.
+Akshay Pendse, his co-star from the TV show Mala Sasu Havi and his two-year-old son Pratyush Pendse, also died in the same crash.
+Abhyankar is survived by his wife Anjali, a daughter and a son.
+His family filed for compensation in Motor Accident Claims Tribunal and received ₹72 lakh in 2018.